 Second, you may be a little moody during the first week because you will be hungry and low on fuel in the mornings.
 However, I noticed that this moodiness went away after the first week or so as my body adjusted.

-So, for those of you who really want to push it for 2 weeks and accelerate your fat loss results, this challenge is for you.
+So, for those of you who really want to push it for two weeks and accelerate your fat loss results, this challenge is for you.

 During your feeding period, keep your meals high protein and high vegetable.
 Usually the first meal tends to be the biggest meal of the day.